zhonissovsuleimen/terminal-snake/README.md

 ## Cloning the Repository
 1. Open your terminal.
-2. Clone the Snake Game repository using Git:
+2. Clone the repository using Git:
 ``
 git clone https://github.com/zhonissovsuleimen/terminal-snake.git
 ``